AdeoluAdeyemi/export-workspace-groups/README.md

 # export-workspace-groups

 This is a basic usage of the Admin SDK Group API.
-Exports all groups and members of the group into an Excel Workbook.
+The groups_export.py script will exports all groups and members of the group into an Excel Workbook.
 Each group is exported to a sheet on the workbook.

 ## Prequisite